FrankelJb/ElementaryCellularAutomaton/README.md

 + -c: #starting-cell-structure as a string of 1s and 0s
 + -w: #width that is used when creating a graphical display of the mutation

+I suggest using a width at least as wide as the number of steps for aesthetic purposes.

 The output of this will be a grid of 'X's and ' 's printed to the standard output where the 'X's represent '1' and the ' 's represent '0'.
 There will also be a graphical display of the mutation.